 My final project during my time at CBS News was a redesign of the homepage (known internally as the "front door"), and related page templates.
 Like a number of other projects I worked on at CBS News, it had a number of false starts.
 But following the navigation and article/liveblog redesign, the homepage was finally on the roadmap, and I completed a full round of designs in late 2025.

 For major events, the new door template supports an optional "doomsday" component, long requested by CBS News editorial.
-As a point of interest, this component was often an obstacle when the designs were presented to Paramount groups outside of News.
-I would often have to advocate for News, explaining that this was a specific request of CBS News editorial, and table stakes for any news website.
+As a point of interest, this particular component was often an obstacle when the designs were presented to other Paramount groups outside of CBS News.
+I would often have to advocate for News, explaining that this was a specific request of editorial, and indeed table stakes for the homepage of any news website.

-The component supports a single asset, plus an optional jumbo headline and related headlines.
-CBS News never had a single-asset component, and had previously been limited to 5- or 9-asset components.
-My hope was that any number of these could be programmed in any slot on the homepage, as editorial saw fit, depending on the events of any given day.
+The "doomsday" component supports a single asset, plus an optional jumbo headline and related stories below.
+CBS News never had a single-asset component previously, and was limited to 5- or 9-asset grid components.
+My hope was that any number of these single-asset components could be programmed in any slot on the homepage, as editorial saw fit, depending on the events of any given day.

 CBS News homepage redesign, with optional "doomsday" component for major events